 Most of the information out there on alcohol and children is about how bad it is for them, and rightly so.
 However, much of the information is referring to whole drinks of alcohol, not drops of an herbal tincture made with alcohol.

-To get some perspective, though, the United Kingdom health service recommends that adolescents (15-17 years old) don’t exceed 350 milileters of hard liquor a day.
-That 350 milliliters is roughly 5,397 drops, give or take a few.
+To get some perspective, though, the United Kingdom health service recommends that adolescents (15-17 years old) don’t exceed 50 milliliters of hard liquor a day.
+That 50 milliliters are roughly 1,000 drops (10 teaspoons), give or take a few.

 But what about young children?
 How does this information apply to your little ones?